Yandex Cloud

 • name_regexp: Regular expression.
 The rule applies to the catalogs whose names match the regular expression.

-The catalog section must contain either one of the nested ids or names sections, or the name_regexp parameter.
+The catalog section must contain either one of the nested ids and names sections or the name_regexp parameter.

 • groups: List of group IDs the rule applies to.
 If you do not specify groups, the rule applies to all user groups.